voxel51/fiftyone/package/teams/docker/README.md

 # FiftyOne Teams Relase Docker Images

-This document describes how to build and run a customizable Docker image with a FiftyOne Teams release of your choice installed.
+This document describes how to build and run a customizable Docker image with a FiftyOne Teams App release of your choice installed.

 ## Building an image